(un)framing vision

 04.2022

-Familiar objects from our environment are shown as seen through the negative spaces of other objects around them.
-The reader may find underlying connections and meaning between them, forming their own sense of the world.
+Familiar objects from our environment are shown as seen through negative spaces in their surroundings.
+The images are arranged from sky to ground, indicated in the side of each page.
+Full bleed images hide in-between folded pages, prompting curiosity and discovery.
+The reader may find underlying connections and meaning, forming their own sense of the world.

 9.5”x13”